discordjs/resource-webhooks/resources/HOW_TO_GET_HELP.md

 - **Research** key words you do not understand before asking what they mean. *(come back and ask, if you cannot find them)*
 ## No Answer?
 - Do not mention uninvolved people to get a response.
-- Consider posting in %HELP_FORUM_CHANNEL% .
+- Consider posting in %HELP_FORUM_CHANNEL%.
 - Try to rephrase your question.
 - Try to give more context / improve your description.
 - Try to find a solution yourself while waiting.